Defeat, Liberation or Victory?

 This wasn’t always the case.
 After the War, many people in West Germany describe May 8, 1945, as a day of “defeat” and “collapse.”
 They emphasize the suffering of the German population and the German cities that were bombed during the War.
 Only very rarely are the victims of the German occupation and the Holocaust even mentioned or the fact that Germany had started the war.

-“May 8 was a day of liberation.
+May 8 was a day of liberation.
 It liberated all of us from the inhumanity and tyranny of the National Socialist regime.
 Nobody will, because of that liberation, forget the grave suffering that only started for many people on May 8.
 But we must not regard the end of the war as the cause of flight, expulsion and deprivation of freedom.
 The cause goes back to the start of the tyranny that brought about war.
-We must not separate May 8, 1945 from January 30, 1933.”
+We must not separate May 8, 1945 from January 30, 1933.

-This quote is from the speech Richard von Weizsäcker gives in Bonn in 1985 in which he spoke of the “Day of Liberation” rather than the “Day of Defeat.”
+This quote is from the speech Richard von Weizsäcker gives in Bonn in 1985 in which he speaks of the “Day of Liberation” rather than the “Day of Defeat.”
 He states that all Germans were liberated from Nazi tyranny.
 But in doing so, he limits responsibility for Nazi crimes to a small number of National Socialists, excusing much of the population.
 He also mentions the suffering Germans endured after the war, but clearly identifies the cause – the election of Hitler as Reich Chancellor by the German people in 1933.
 At another point in the speech, he pays tribute to the suffering of the victims of Nazi persecution.
 So he manages to combine different perspectives on May 8.

 The day of liberation from fascism

-Berlin-Treptow, Soviet Memorial, Liberation Day 1952.
-Source: Bundesarchiv, Bild 183-14630-0005 / Sturm, Horst / CC-BY-SA 3.0
+Berlin-Treptow, Soviet memorial, Liberation Day 1952 Source: Bundesarchiv, Bild 183-14630-0005 / Sturm, Horst / CC-BY-SA 3.0

 In the GDR, the state has a different approach to May 8, 1945: here, May 8 is soon celebrated as the “Day of Liberation from Fascism” and is often marked by military parades.
 Some of the communists who experienced persecution under National Socialism go on to become leading politicians in the German Democratic Republic.
 For them, the end of the War means freedom from persecution and liberation from concentration camps.
 They impose their perspective on the entire population of East Germany, even though it does not apply to everyone.
 After all, some East Germans were also ardent supporters of National Socialism.